caitlincjohnson/caitlincjohnson/README.md

 - https://medium.com/@caitlin.johnson/working-around-aws-mwaas-limitations-for-custom-images-71e0f9b76e4

 ## Personal Life
-I live on a farm so "free time" is a bit limited for me, but shown below are some of my hobbies:
+My hobbies change on a monthly basis, but here are some of the latest ones I've taken on:

 - Taking photos.
 If you see me in public, there's a good chance that I've got my Fujifilm camera with me.
 - Traveling to lesser known places with intention.
 I always intend to learn a little bit about the native language(s), cuisines, and whatnot.
 Some of my favorite places so far are Bolivia, Chile, and Chiapas (Mexico).